 As easy as a box mix to whip up, this cake is smothered in a delicious, homemade chocolate ganache.
 Dense and full of fudge flavor, the cake is as good on its own as it is with the ganache.

-You could even top it with a dusting of powdered sugar, or just leave it plain.
+You could even top it with a dusting of powdered sugar, or simply leave it plain.
 This is perfect with a cuppa or afternoon tea.

 One thing that is sure and that is that you will make this cake over and over again.
 It really is that good.